ECE159: Fundamentals of Electric Circuits

 More Details

-There’s no equation sheet for tests, but the best way to remember the equations and how they connect is by writing an equation sheet as the course moves on.
-This will also be a helpful resource when you work through the homework problem sets or when you are doing the pre-lab work for the course.
+The best way to remember the equations and how they connect is by writing an equation sheet as the course moves on.
+This will also be a helpful resource when you work through the homework problem sets, and on the exams, you will be allowed a single double-sided handwritten aid sheet!

 This course is about problem-solving, which means the more questions you practice, the more you will succeed.
 The lectures are also designed to be very interactive and will focus on working through lots of examples.
 Find past ECE159 midterms and exams on courses.skule.ca.